wanchanglin/isolab/README.md

 # isolab
-Galaxy tool for Isotopic Labelling
+Galaxy tool for Isotopic Labelling.
+Right now only two R files.
+One is the source code of original package and another one is from the vignette. an XML will be written for Galaxy in the near future.

 ## To-do ##